ma125125t/FFLoadingView/README.md

 Installation
 --------------

-To use the iCarousel class in an app, just drag the iCarousel class files (demo files and assets are not needed) into your project.
+To use the FFLoadingView class in an app, just drag the FFLoadingView class files (demo files and assets are not needed) into your project.

 Examples
 --------------